Why IT Managers end up using multiple messaging platforms

-Leading collaboration players like Slack, Cisco Webex Teams and Micosoft Teams offer tremendous value and productivity gains.
+Leading collaboration players like Slack, Cisco Webex Teams and Microsoft Teams offer tremendous value and productivity gains.
 This makes them hard for the IT Manager to ignore.
 If everybody else is moving to a leader in this industry, maybe you need to so that your company doesn’t fall behind.

 You also have the obvious choice.
 Your Unified Communications provider.
 Top Unified Communications players like Avaya, Mitel and Ring Central all have their own messaging platforms built in or bolted onto their core communications tools.
 And it always seems easier to ask for more of the same than shop for something new.

-These are without digging into personal messaging app usage like WhatsApp and SMS.
+These are without digging into personal messaging app usages like WhatsApp and SMS.
 Dean Bubley, Founder of Disruptive Analysis, posted on LinkedIn about this exact topic.
 He questioned why messaging apps can’t be blended together to achieve “messaging diversity”.

 “There’s WhatsApp, WeChat, FB Messenger, iMessage, SnapChat, Slack, Skype, SMS and 100 others.
 Why can’t they be blended together?”

 We then see the emergence of new companies sneaking into this space.
 The enterprise messaging market has exploded.
 With 80% of employee app time spent in group messaging, it’s no wonder we have new contenders like Twist and Flock.

 55% of business owners think they are very transparent but only 18% of employees agree.
 With new employees and seasoned pros likely to differ in what they like to use, managing demand is a key element of ending up with multiple messaging platforms.

 “We’re striving to better understand not only how people work together, but how they want to work together”.